JamesHawk585/HackStacker/NOTES.md

 # Phase 5 Project Minimum Requirements:

 01. [] Use a Flask/SQLAlchemy API backend with a React frontend.
-02. [] Have at least 4 models on the backend, that include the following:
+02. [x] Have at least 4 models on the backend, that include the following:
-        - [] At least 1 many-to-many relationship.
+        - [x] At least 1 many-to-many relationship.
         - [] Full CRUD actions for at least one resource, following REST conventions.
+            a.
+Start with blog.
+Full crud for comment if time allows.
         - [] User can interact with all models, directly or indirectly (no unused models).
 03. [] Have at least 3 different client-side routes using React Router.
 Be sure to include a nav bar or other UI element that allows users to navigate between routes.
-04. [] Implement password hashing and authentication.
+04. [x] Implement password hashing and authentication.
 05. [] Validations implemented on frontend and backend
 06. [] Use SQLAlchemy validations to verify and protect data on the backend.
 07. [] Use forms and validation through Formik on all input.